How To Feel Better By Adopting Habits That Elevate Self Worth

 What we often do is listen to others who may have a lower self-esteem than we do, and then begin to believe their misery.
 We instinctively compare ourselves to others, while thinking they’re right.

-We see others on social media who appears happy, which doesn’t mean they are.
 What comparisons does is leads to anxiety and stress, which ultimately effects every area of our life.

-Channeling Your Inner Rock Star
+Channelling Your Inner Rock Star

 Someone could be a brilliant musician, a rock star, but a terrible cook.
 What neither quality does is defines their core worth.
-Begin by recognizing what your strengths are, what makes you hum, what injects confidence, this especially in times of doubt.

 What’s common is making generalizations once you screw up or fail at something.
 During these times, keep reminding yourself of the things you “rock” at, which gives you perspective.

 Ask yourself when the last time was, you’ve experienced high self-esteem.
 What were you doing during that time.
-If unsure, ask someone you trust, to recognize your strong points.
+If unsure, ask someone you trust to recognize your strong points.

-What’s found common, is the correlation between high self-esteem and persistent physical exercise, which also improves mental health.
+What’s found common is the correlation between high self-esteem and persistent physical exercise, which also improves mental health.

-Exercise triggers self-care, once believing that working out isn’t a chore, but instead a method of relaxation and entertainment.
-What then follows, is improved nutrition and sleep, which further elevates self-worth.
+What then follows is improved nutrition and sleep, which further elevates your self-worth.

 Helping Others